ZbrrTest/zbrtest/index.md

 The scientific research projects I participated in at the university focused on using artificial intelligence to assist farmers in agricultural production.
 For example, I led the team to develop the "Sericulture Assisted Decision-making" software to provide "crop pest identification and management" services; using and optimizing three-dimensional reconstruction such as Nerf algorithms technology to better characterize and identify crops.

+During my undergraduate and ongoing graduate studies, I have developed a profound interest in the fields of computer vision and computer graphics, with a particular focus on three-dimensional reconstruction, 3D scene perception, image rendering, virtual reality, augmented reality, and software programming.
+My aspiration is to leverage these technologies to enhance robotic assistance in human activities, thereby enriching people’s interaction with virtual environments and improving access to quality education.

 In my free time, I do cross-country mountain climbing, run marathons, and play guitar and record music.

 ## Research Interests

 - **Computer Vision:** image recognition, image generation,
 - **3D Reconstruction:** NeRF(Neural Radiation Field), neural rendering,virtual reality(VR),augmented reality(AR)
 - **HCI:** Human-Computer Interaction (HCI)
+- **Software Engineering:** Programming education, AI-assisted programming
+- **Robot:** I work to help robots better perceive the world and interact with humans

 ## News